 5. Unorthodox investments

 The list of possible alternative investments seems to be endless, and investors should always be suspicious of more obscure areas – particularly investments that are unregulated.
 These could feature poor structures, high charges, bad governance and could even be scams.
 There are lots of fraudulent traps for the unwary – just google ‘ostrich farms’ – but it’s not just absurdities to be sceptical of.
 Be wary of any high, ‘guaranteed’ returns and always check if a business offering an investment is regulated using the FCA’s register available on their website.

 There are, of course, lots of bone fide investments in unconventional areas too.
 Investment Trusts, for instance, offer access to such diverse areas as music royalties, aircraft or shipping leasing and speciality lending.
 There’s lots more information on these Trusts and many others on the Association of Investment Companies website, but do be aware that a variety of specific risks surround such investments and these can be hard to assess.

 Cryptocurrencies such as Bitcoin are very popular right now.
 There are reasons to think that blockchain or other technologies behind them are revolutionary and a great growth story, but the risk involved in the individual coins and tokens is exceptionally high and in lots of cases poorly understood.
-They could continue to rise as more people back their adoption, but ultimately they could be worth very little.
+These alternative investments could rise as more people back their adoption, but ultimately could be worth very little.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.